Protect your young pet against nasty diseases – make sure they are vaccinated regularly

 These are normally combined into one injection, which is given quickly and often painlessly.

 Your dog will then need to receive booster vaccinations annually, to ensure their immunity levels remain high enough to protect them.
 If you are planning to leave your dog in kennels at any point, it is also recommended that they receive the kennel cough vaccination.

 Additional vaccines, for conditions like rabies, may be required if you intend on taking your dog on holiday with you.
 Just ask one of our friendly veterinary staff for advice about your particular destination, and they will be more than happy to help you.

-Kittens should be vaccinated initially at around nine weeks of age, and then again 3-4 weeks later.
+Kittens can be vaccinated from 8 weeks of age, and then again 3-4 weeks later.

 They will receive protection against:-

 All of these conditions can either be fatal if not treated, or can cause serious and lasting damage to the immune system, leaving your cat susceptible to a much bigger range of other problems.

 Your cat will also require annual booster vaccinations to ensure they remain protected against these illnesses.

 Kits (baby rabbits) should be vaccinated at around six weeks of age, against:-